Shania Twain: Legacy

+Influence on other artists

-BBC Online described her as "the real Queen of Pop", citing her influence on subsequent successful female artists such as Meghan Trainor, Britney Spears, Taylor Swift and Haim.
-As one of country music's first crossover stars, the website claims Twain's success as a country-pop crossover artist demonstrates that "she was doing the Taylor Swift thing before Taylor Swift even arrived."
-Swift has cited Twain as one of her most prominent musical influences.
-Country singer Carrie Underwood believes all similar artists were influenced by Twain, whether or not they realize it.
-Twain has also been cited as a major influence among Canadian country music artists such as Jess Moskaluke, Dean Brody, Lindi Ortega and Brett Kissel.
-Justin Chandler of CBC credited with making "country-pop crossover its own genre" and "paving the way for artists sitting atop those same charts every year since."
-Rapper Post Malone and singer Rihanna have cited Twain as an inspiration, with the former calling her his childhood crush.
-Twain covered Malone's song "Rockstar" live during the American Music Awards.
-Twain has expressed interest in collaborating with Malone, claiming to have written a song for the two of them in 2019.
-Singer-songwriter and actor Harry Styles has mentioned Twain as his biggest influence both "musically and in fashion".
+Taylor Swift credits Twain for her own pop crossover.
+Swift has cited her as one of her most prominent musical influences.
+Carrie Underwood states that Twain "paved the way for a lot of us."
+Underwood believes all similar artists were influenced by Twain, whether or not they realize it.
+She has been cited as a major influence among Canadian country music artists such as Tenille Arts, Jess Moskaluke, Dean Brody, Lindi Ortega and Brett Kissel.
+Rapper Post Malone and singer Rihanna have cited her as an inspiration, with the former calling her his childhood crush.
+She covered Malone's song "Rockstar" live during the American Music Awards.
+She has expressed interest in collaborating with Malone, claiming to have written a song for the two of them in 2019.
+Singer-songwriter and actor Harry Styles has mentioned her as his biggest influence both "musically and in fashion".
+Her bold fashion statements also inspired multiple artists.

-Cultural impact

-Shania Twain is credited for being the first of many country artists to cross over into pop music.
-Taylor Swift credits Twain for her pop crossover.
-Her record-breaking album "The Woman In Me" is also credited as the one that permanently changed country music as a whole, while Carrie Underwood states that Twain "paved the way for a lot of us."
-CBC discussed in an article how Twain shaped Canadian country music by asking various Canadian artists about how she inspired them including Tenille Arts, Brett Kissel and Dean Brody.

-Twain's bold fashion statements also inspired multiple artists.
 Harry Styles revealed in an interview with Entertainment Tonight that in "I think, both music and fashion," his "main influence was probably Shania Twain."
-Halsey also cited her as one of the artists she was inspired by in her music video "You Should Be Sad".
+Halsey cited her as one of the artists she was inspired by in her music video "You Should Be Sad".

 Endorsements

-In January 2005, Twain joined Scentstories by Febreze to create a limited edition scent disc with the proceeds going to America's Second Harvest.
-In late 2005, Twain partnered with Coty to produce her namesake fragrance "Shania" by Stetson.
-A second fragrance was released in September 2007, called "Shania Starlight".
-On January 1, 2010, Twain carried the Olympic Torch through her hometown as part of the 2010 Winter Olympics torch relay.
+In January 2005, Twain joined Scentstories by Febreze to create a limited edition scent disc with the proceeds going to Feeding America, formerly America's Second Harvest.
+In late 2005 she partnered with Coty to produce her namesake fragrance "Shania" by Stetson.
+A second fragrance was released in September 2007 called "Shania Starlight".
+On January 1, 2010, she carried the Olympic Torch through her hometown as part of the 2010 Winter Olympics torch relay.